 Groups must have an active advisor who is an employee of the college.
 The advisor serves as a liaison for campus resources, participates in mid-semester reviews, assists the group in application processes and provides support throughout the academic year.
 Advisors must agree to attend Advisor Training and two mid-semester check-ins.

 The Special Interest Housing program is highly competitive and groups will be evaluated on quality of application and vision for sharing their interests with the community at large.
 We suggest that you put a fair amount of energy and time into thinking about, planning, and writing your proposal.
 Ask your advisor to look over your proposal and provide feedback.
-The residence life staff is willing to help you as you prepare your proposal as well.
-Applications for 2017-2018 can be found HERE and are due by December 12, 2016.

 Applications are reviewed using the following criteria:

-c.
-Degree of support offered by advisor
+- the degree of support offered by the advisor